 Pork shoulder also contains many amino acids, which help provide energy to the body, make proteins for muscle growth and maintain brain function.
 (2)

 At the same time, pork shoulder is an ample source of vitamins B, niacin, B6, and vitamin B12 which are vital to form blood cells and improve brain function.

 Discover why people need saturated fats (which pork shoulder has) and what their functions are.

 You may ask why 225°F is the ideal temperature to smoke pork shoulder, and it’s a pleasure of mine to give you an appropriate answer.

 As you know, smoking is not about the time but the temperature.
-It will take a long time to get the food done, so you must be patient.
-What matters is the quality of your smoker/grill, which has a great influence on the temperature.
+Compared to other familiar types of cooking methods, smoking takes a longer time to get the food done.
+What matters is the quality of your smoker/grill, which greatly influences on the temperature.